atomicdata-dev/atomic-server/docs/src/astro-guide/7-fetching-data.md

 ## Fetching

-To fetch data we are going to use the `store.getResourceAsync()` method.
+To fetch data we are going to use the `store.getResource()` method.
 This is an async method on Store that takes a subject and returns a promise that resolves to a resource.
-When `getResourceAsync` is called again with the same subject the store will return the cached version of the resource instead so don't worry about fetching the same resource again in multiple components.
+When `getResource` is called again with the same subject the store will return the cached version of the resource instead so don't worry about fetching the same resource again in multiple components.

-`getResourceAsync` also accepts a type parameter, this type parameter is the subject of the resource's class.
+`getResource` also accepts a type parameter, this type parameter is the subject of the resource's class.
 You could type out the whole URL each time but luckily `@tomic/cli` generated shorthands for us.

 Fetching our homepage will look something like this: